Mykolaiv: Climate

 The city's climate is moderately continental- cold semi arid steppe climate with cold winters and warm to hot summers.
 Mykolaiv's average temperature is 10 °C. The lowest average temperature is in January -1.9 °C, the highest in July 23.1 °C.

 Mykolaiv has an average of 472 mm of precipitation per year, with the lowest precipitation in October, and the most in July.
-Mykolaiv has snow cover every year, but its height is low.
+Mykolaiv has mild snow cover every year.

 Average relative humidity is 73% for the year; the lowest humidity is in August (60%); the highest in December (86%).
 The lowest cloud are seen in August; the highest are in December.

 The prevailing winds come from the North; the least frequent source of wind is the Southeast.
 The maximum wind speed is in February, the lowest is from July through September.
 In January, the average wind speed is 4.1 m/s (meters per second); in July, the average is 3.1 m/s.

-Demographics
+Population

+Language

+Distribution of the population by native language according to the 2001 census:

 As of 2017, 63% of the population spoke Russian at home, 7% Ukrainian, and 28% spoke both Ukrainian and Russian equally.

+According to a survey conducted by the International Republican Institute in April-May 2023, 30% of the city's population spoke Ukrainian at home, and 61% spoke Russian.